Carpal Tunnel Syndrome Video

 To watch an animated video of Endoscopic Carpal Tunnel Release, click HERE.

 Carpal tunnel syndrome is a very prevalent disease which is due to compression of the median nerve at the wrist.
-It can often be cured with conservative therapy.
+Conservative therapy can often help decrease the symptoms.
 However, in more serious cases, surgical options are available which can relieve the symptoms and allow return to normal function and occupation.

-If you think you may have Carpal Tunnel Syndrome, or any other orthopedic issue, Call JOI-2000, schedule online, or click the banner below to see a JOI Orthopedic Specialist.
+If you think you may have Carpal Tunnel Syndrome, Dr. Kitay and the team at the Jacksonville Orthopaedic Institute can help!
+Call 904-JOI-2000, schedule online, or click the banner below.
+To see a JOI Rehab Therapist is 1 of our 12 locations, call (904)858-7045.